 Ted’s got his own demons, but for now, keep in mind that for all we know, Jamie still thinks that Ted is the one who terminated his loan last season.
 He didn’t want to leave Richmond, and there’s not been any resolution for him about what happened.
 We know the truth about Rebecca, but it is very likely that Jamie doesn’t.
 So the courage it took for Jamie to have that conversation with Ted is immense.
 This is the first of Dunster’s truly stand out scenes from season 2.

 There are serious issues at play between Jamie and Ted, perhaps one-sided issues.
 Ted isn’t able to handle Jamie very well, he isn’t able to get too close to him and his damage, or to be the support that Jamie needs.
-He’s never been able to, really — his grand plan of taming Jamie via positive reinforcement saw exactly one outing before he pivot to a different approach involving raising up the rest of the team.
+He’s never been able to, really — his grand plan of taming Jamie via positive reinforcement saw exactly one outing before he pivoted to a different approach, one that involved sidelining Jamie as a way to raise up the rest of the team instead.

 Ted’s Jamie trouble is something I plan to write more about, and something I hope that season 3 will land, because in a show about trauma and fathers and sons, they’re the most mirrored in the distress they wear, down to their similarly anxious hands.
 Jamie has been a factor or, indeed, the direct trigger in three of Ted’s major season 2 panic attacks, but so far, they barely have a relationship, and it feels like Ted is keeping Jamie at arm’s length.
 They’re no longer adversaries, and Ted has helped Jamie in broader ways, but something is definitely up.
 Luckily, part of being a good leader is knowing how to delegate, and Ted is a great leader.
 Thank God for that, and for Roy Kent.
 After Roy returns to Richmond as a coach, the Jamie-baton gets thrust at him, and he picks it up admirably, if reluctantly.